Unity-Technologies/com.unity.multiplayer.docs/docs/learn/bitesize-invaders.md

 ### SceneState

-At the same time, you have implemented a light State Machine to keep track of the current `SceneState`.
+At the same time, we have implemented a light State Machine to keep track of the current `SceneState`.
 For example, the `SceneState` could indicate if players are in the Init or Bootstrap scene, Start or Lobby, or InGame.
 You can run a different Behavior or in this case a different `UpdateLoop` function, for each state.

 ```csharp
 /// <summary>